kwkroeger/Dotfiles/readme.md

 Zach Holman: "Your dotfiles are how you personalize your system.
 These are mine."

-I decided to put up my dotfiles one because sharing is caring, but the more obvious two is I was tired of people asking me "Where did you get that?"
-"How did you do that?"
+I decided to put up my dotfiles one because sharing is caring, but the more obvious two is I was tired of people asking me "Where did you get that?" or "How did you do that?"

 ## Installation

-After forking or downloading the dotfiles you can install them to $HOME with install.sh Alternatively they can be symlinked to $HOME with symlink.sh
+After forking or downloading the dotfiles you can install them to $HOME with install.sh
+Alternatively they can be symlinked to $HOME with symlink.sh

 ## Whats Inside